 Applicants will be notified to schedule a personal interview with ABC staff, Board of Directors or committee members, and other stakeholders in the Almond Leadership Program.
 If unavailable for a personal interview, applicants will be offered the option of a phone interview.

 Selection & Notification

-Successful applicants will be notified upon selection by standard U.S. postal service.
-With the letter of acceptance, applicants will receive a memorandum of understanding (MOU) that must be completed, signed and returned within two weeks after the date of the acceptance letter.
+Successful applicants will be notified upon selection by email.
+With the letter of acceptance, applicants will receive a memorandum of understanding (MOU) that must be completed, signed and returned during the first seminar.
 Failure to return a completed MOU may void an applicant’s acceptance into the program.